 Much like McBride, Rava’s strength lies in depictions of cold steel and forgotten civilisations, which he imbues with an immediacy and hot blooded warmth that would make one believe he had just seen the image he has created.
 The best military illustrators and artists can see a moving scene unfold and freeze it at the most dramatic or poignant moment.
-In this book, time and time again you will be able to see those moments where time has suddenly be stopped and recreated.
+In this book, time and time again you will be able to see those moments, where time has suddenly been stopped and recreated.

-The book a neat, clean looking production, light and easy to put on a shelf.
+The book, a neat, clean looking production, is light and easy to put on a shelf.
 There is a very generous and thoughtful introduction by author Gabriele Esposito, who has collaborated with Rava on several publications.
 I appreciated very much his comment about how military history without the art is a sad thing.

 Format wise there is almost 200 paintings.
 About half are familiar to me from Rava’s work for Italeri and Hät miniatures.
 I adored that artwork as a kid, I was inspired by it, I copied it.
 I loved how scarred his shields were and I marvelled at his powers of perspective when rendering soldiers charging towards the viewer.
 His bravery with composition made me want to emulate those luging spears and rushing warriors with my pencils.
 They brought the action to life.